Chart Color Schemes

 Wanniassa's population aligns closely with national norms in age terms

-Wanniassa has a median age of 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
-The 65-74 age group comprises 11.9% of Wanniassa's population, higher than the Australian Capital Territory's percentage.
-Conversely, the 25-34 cohort makes up 12.3%, which is lower compared to the territory average.
-Between 2021 and present, the 75-84 age group has increased from 4.5% to 6.7%.
-Meanwhile, the 5-14 age group has decreased from 13.9% to 12.9%.
-By 2041, demographic projections indicate significant shifts in Wanniassa's age structure.
-The 75-84 age group is expected to grow by 26%, adding 137 people and reaching a total of 657 from the previous figure of 519.
-This growth will contribute significantly to the overall increase in the 65+ population, which is projected to comprise 84% of Wanniassa's demographic growth.
-Conversely, the 15-24 and 0-4 age cohorts are expected to experience population declines.
+Wanniassa's median age is 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
+The 65-74 age group makes up 11.9% of Wanniassa's population, significantly higher than the Australian Capital Territory's percentage.
+Conversely, the 25-34 cohort comprises 12.3%, which is less prevalent compared to the territory average.
+Between 2021 and present day, the 75-84 age group has grown from 4.5% to 6.7% of Wanniassa's population.
+Meanwhile, the 5-14 cohort has decreased from 13.9% to 12.9%.
+Looking ahead to 2041, demographic projections indicate substantial shifts in Wanniassa's age structure.
+The 75-84 group is projected to grow by 26%, adding 137 people and reaching a total of 657 from the current figure of 519.
+This growth will be driven primarily by an aging population, with those aged 65 and above accounting for 84% of the projected increase.
+Conversely, the 15-24 and 0-4 age cohorts are expected to experience population declines in Wanniassa by 2041.